 Oregon DCBS assessments

-SAIF and all other workers' comp insurance companies are required to collect a 7.4 percent premium assessment on behalf of DCBS.
+SAIF and all other workers' comp insurance companies are required to collect a 7.8 percent (as of 1.1.19) premium assessment on behalf of DCBS.
 Premium collected under federal laws, like the U.S. Longshore and Harbor Workers' Compensation Act, is not subject to the DCBS assessment.